-The Quality Use of Diagnostics, Therapeutics and Pathology Program (the Program) is an Australian Government initiative administered by the Commonwealth Department of Health and Aged Care (the department).
-The Program was established in 1999 and provides funding to improve the way medicines and medical test are prescribed and used.
+The Quality Use of Diagnostics, Therapeutics and Pathology Program (the Program) is an Australian Government initiative administered by the department.
+The Program was established in 1999 and provides funding to improve the way medicines and medical tests are prescribed and used.

-As part of the 2022-23 Budget Measure: Guaranteeing Medicare and Access to Medicines - Improving Access to Medical Equipment, Treatment and Diagnostics, the Program is being redesigned to open up two new competitive grant opportunities that will run every two years:
+As part of the 2022-23 Budget Measure: Guaranteeing Medicare and Access to Medicines - Improving Access to Medical Equipment, Treatment and Diagnostics, the Program is being redesigned with two new competitive grant opportunities that will run every two years:

-Consumer Health Literacy Grant Opportunity (this grant opportunity); and

-Health Professional Education Grant Opportunity (also currently open for application, via GrantConnect).
+- 1. Health Professional Education Grant Opportunity (this grant opportunity); and - 2.
+Consumer Health Literacy Grant Opportunity (also currently open for application, via GrantConnect).

-The Program contributes to the implementation of Australia's National Medicines Policy (NMP), and the National Strategy for Quality Use of Medicines (NSQUM) by fostering cross sector collaboration and partnerships, collecting data, providing information, raising awareness and educating health professionals and consumers about the quality use of medicines and diagnostics.
+The Program contributes to the implementation of Australia's National Medicines Policy (NMP) and the National Strategy for Quality Use of Medicines (NSQUM) by fostering cross sector collaboration and partnerships, collecting data, providing information, raising awareness and educating health professionals and consumers about the quality use of medicines and diagnostics.